-Caney Creek, New Caney, Porter and Splendora high school juniors and seniors are invited to attend the 16th annual Project Connections event on April 16 from 5:30-8 p.m. at the East Montgomery County Improvement District (EMCID) complex.
+Caney Creek, New Caney, Porter, and Splendora high school juniors and seniors are invited to attend the 17th annual Project Connections on Tuesday, March 19 from 5:30-8 p.m. at the East Montgomery County Improvement District (EMCID) in New Caney.

-This free event, sponsored by the local school districts, the Rotary Club of East Montgomery County and Lone Star College-Kingwood, allows high school juniors, seniors and their parents a chance to visit with various academic departments from LSC-Kingwood as well learn about what it takes to start their college career.
+This free event, sponsored by the local school districts, the Rotary Club of East Montgomery County and Lone Star College-Kingwood, allows high school juniors and seniors and their parents a chance to visit with various academic departments from LSC-Kingwood as well as learn about what it takes to start their college career.

-LSC-Kingwood’s financial aid representatives will be present to provide information and to assist parents and students in the completion of applications for federal financial aid.
-In addition, representatives from LSC-Kingwood’s admissions and advising departments will conduct breakout sessions to answer questions about the application process and provide tips on how to select classes, develop an academic plan, how to transfer to a university, and how to be successful in college.
+The college’s financial aid representatives will be present to assist parents and students in the completion of applications for federal financial aid.
+Also, representatives from LSC-Kingwood’s admissions and advising departments will conduct break-out sessions to answer questions about the application process and provide tips on how to select classes, develop an academic plan, how to transfer to a university and overall how to be successful in college.

 Register now for credit classes online through myLoneStar.
-Classes are offered days, evenings, or weekends in traditional, hybrid or online formats.
-For more information on how to register online, visit www.lonestar.edu/registration.
-For general information about Lone Star College-Kingwood, call 281.312.1600 or visit http://lonestar.edu/kingwood.htm
+Classes are offered days, evenings, or weekends in traditional, online and hybrid formats.
+For more information or to register online, visit www.lonestar.edu/registration.
+For general information about Lone Star College-Kingwood, call 281.312.1600 or visit http://lonestar.edu/kingwood.

-Lone Star College offers high-quality, low-cost academic transfer and career training education to 97,000 students each semester.
+Lone Star College offers high-quality, low-cost academic transfer and career training education to 99,000 students each semester.
 LSC is training tomorrow’s workforce today and redefining the community college experience to support student success.
-Stephen C. Head, Ph.D., serves as chancellor of LSC, the largest institution of higher education in the Houston area with an annual economic impact of $3.1 billion.
-LSC consists of six colleges, eight centers, two university centers, Lone Star Corporate College and LSC-Online.
-To learn more visit LoneStar.edu.
+Stephen C. Head, Ph.D., serves as chancellor of LSC, the largest institution of higher education in the Houston area with an annual economic impact of nearly $3 billion.
+LSC consists of six colleges, 10 centers, two university centers, Lone Star Corporate College and LSC-Online.
+To learn more, visit LoneStar.edu.